Attention: This is a super important step.

 As you prototype matures, and you keep testing and iterating it, you will realize that you have the user flow and screens layout is performing quite well with your test participants.
 It means it’s time to increase your fidelity and switch gears.
-Time to test UI in more details e.g. colours, sizing, interactions, animations, etc. Usually, at this stage the visual fidelity will be very close to the soon-to-be-released production UI.
+Time to test UI for more details e.g. colours, sizing, interactions, animations, etc. Usually, at this stage, the visual fidelity will be very close to the soon-to-be-released production UI.

-Even more tools in this category, and new ones appear on a regular basis.
-Some of them allow creating high-fidelity visual designs, and other also include functionality to create clickable interactive prototypes, which can make your prototype look and function exactly like a real working app or website would.
+Even more tools in this category and new ones appear on a regular basis.
+Some of them allow creating high-fidelity visual designs, and other also includes functionality to create clickable interactive prototypes, which can make your prototype look and function exactly like a real working app or website would.
 Some of the tools a very impressive, and I will be reviewing and comparing them in future posts.

 This process requires the most effort, as it involves creating high-fidelity mockups and sometimes even code, depending on the chosen tool and results of your Definition step.
 Even though creating a high-fidelity prototype will take noticeably more time than low- and medium-fidelity, the results of testing it will likely produce more valid insights.
 Some people will be distracted by the low fidelity of your earlier prototypes, and their feedback may be affected by the fact that what they see is so far off from what they expect to see as the end product.
 Also, if you need to show your prototype to investors, they will be expecting at least a high-fidelity clickable prototype (and sometimes even a working version which requires coding).